The Dark Nest trilogy: The Unseen Queen

 One year after the events in The Joiner King Jaina and Zekk work as a team to track down smugglers.
 They find evidence indicating that the Gorog, or "Dark Nest", are alive and somehow involved in smuggling.
 UnuThul explains to Mara Jade that the Dark Nest is after her because it had absorbed the consciousness of the wife and daughter of Daxar Ies, a man she killed back when she was an Emperor's Hand operative.

 The Swarm War

 The Swarm War takes place where The Unseen Queen ends, and involves a three way war between the Chiss, the Killik, and the Galactic Alliance.
 Luke Skywalker declares himself Grand Master of the Jedi, and succeeds in unifying them to an extent, and leads an assault on the Dark Nest.
 Lomi Plo meets her death at Skywalker's hand, and UnuThul is defeated by Luke as well after losing an arm.
 Thul is taken in by the Jedi for psychological treatment as the Killik revert to their naturally peaceful state, no longer unified by the Hive Mind or driven by the ambitions of the Dark Nest.

+Reception

+The Joiner King was 10th on Publishers Weekly's and 45th on USA Today's bestseller lists.

+The Unseen Queen was 7th on Publishers Weekly's and 30th on USA Today's bestseller lists.

+The Swarm War was 5th on Publishers Weekly's and 15th on USA Today's bestseller lists.